homepage backup2

 -

-Create Gradient Borders with CSS
+4 Ways to Add Gradient Borders with CSS (With Examples)

 Borders are a great way to add visual interest and structure to your website design.
 While solid borders are the most common, you can also create borders that have a gradient effect using CSS.
 In this article, we’ll walk through several different ways to create gradient borders using CSS, including examples you can use in…